-The "Main" program, which already exists due to selecting "Standard PLC project", can be opened by double-clicking on "PLC\example\project" in "POUs".
+The "Main" program, which already exists by selecting "Standard PLC project", can be opened by double-clicking on "PLC example project" in "POUs".
 The following user interface is shown for an initial project:

-Fig. 55: Initial "Main" program for the standard PLC project
+Fig. 55: Initial "Main" program of the standard PLC project